Helena Lau, RN, MsPH

 - Courtney Takahashi, MD

 What Clinical Trials are we Currently Doing in Stroke?

 Boston Medical Center (BMC) is committed to furthering the evidence-based practice for cerebrovascular disease, developing protocols, and collaborating with other institutions for NIH-funded projects.
 BMC is a collaborating site in the NIH stroke trials network (NIH StrokeNet).
 StrokeNet is made up of 25 Regional Coordinating Centers (RCCs) and over 200 satellite sites.
 We are part of the local network called New England Regional Coordinating Center (NERCC).

-BMC is currently recruiting patients for the following clinical trials.
-These trials are for acute and subacute strokes, and for post-stroke rehabilitative treatment.
+BMC is currently recruiting patients for the following clinical trials:

 What is the Framingham Heart Study?